 Doing business or marketing as a cooperative.
 Specifies that certain cooperative entities are not subject to the restrictions of the bill.
-Provides that it is unlawful for a business entity that is not a cooperative entity to do the following: (1) Use the terms "cooperative", or "co-op", or any derivative of those terms in a business entity name if the use of the term would create a substantial likelihood of misleading the public by implying that the business entity is a cooperative.
-(2) Advertise or represent the business entity to the public, its customers, or prospective customers as a cooperative or as an entity operating on a cooperative basis.
+Provides that it is unlawful for a business entity that is not a cooperative entity to do the following: (1) Use the terms "cooperative", or "co-op", or any derivative of those terms in a business entity name if the use of the term would create a substantial likelihood of misleading the public by implying that the business entity is a cooperative or as an entity operating on a cooperative basis.
 Defines the term "cooperative".
 Requires the department of agriculture to regulate the use of the terms "cooperative", and "co-op", and any derivative of those terms.
 Authorizes the use administrative dissolution by the secretary of state to enforce the restrictions on the use of the terms "cooperative", and "co-op", and any derivative of those terms.

-Patronizing a prostitute.
+Effective: July 1, 2017 Code Citations: 35-31.5-2; 35-45-4 Patronizing a prostitute.
 Renames the crime of patronizing a prostitute as making an unlawful proposition.